mattbis/lib-log-db.dev/PROTO-API.md

 - `logger.op.path`
 - `logger.server.path`
 - `should.integrity` - set this to reduce the frequency of integrity operations ( like a friendly command line switch ie.. --paranoid --okay ) etc
+- `should.os-test` - stop it doing this if a retry happens - instead forcing a fail
 - `integrity.op.path` - this will dump the operation before it tries it etc - but default None
 - `integrity.dump.before.path` - setting this enables it ... probably - dont enable this
 - `integrity.dump.last.path` - dont enable this